marklasia/smart-contracts/README.md

 1. BrickblockFeeManager
 1. BrickblockWhitelist
 1. POAToken2

+### Testing Tools
+These contracts have been used as testing stubs.
+They do not have any use in the actual ecosystem:
+1. BrickblockFountainStub
+1. BrickblockFountainStub
+1. BrickblockUmbrellaStub
+1. WarpTool

+### Legacy Contracts
+There are a variety of contracts that have not been described.
+These are to be considered legacy contracts.
+This includes but is not limited to:

+1. Brickblock
+1. BrickblockAccessToken
+1. BrickblockFountain
+1. BrickblockFountainExample
+1. BrickblockTokenUpgraded
+1. BrokenGenericRemoteContract
+1. BrokenGenericRemoteContractUser
+1. POAToken

 This SHOULD be all the needed contracts for the immediate future, though changes are always possible.